 Fidelity Go has two service levels; one is purely digital and the other is a hybrid offering with access to live advisors.
-It’s digital-only tier charges a 0.35% annual fee and the premium tier charges 0.50%.
+It’s digital-only tier is free for accounts with balances under $10,000, $3/mo for balances between $10,000 – $49,999, and 0.35% for balances above $50,000.
+The premium tier charges 0.50% annually.
 While these management fees are slighter higher than some of Fidelity’s competitors, the Fidelity Flex funds have a 0.00% expense ratio, making Fidelity Go’s all-in costs competitive with those of other low-cost providers.

 For investors looking for account-specific advice and financial planning, Fidelity’s hybrid robo solution, called Personalized Planning and Advice, combines Fidelity Go tools with live advisors.
 Users who are comfortable working exclusively with online financial planning tools will benefit from Fidelity’s digital planner that can independently model different goals and consider multiple variables, such as retirement spending and college tuition costs.
 Although it lacks some features like automated tax-loss harvesting, Fidelity has a quality and comprehensive platform, low all-in costs, and a history of strong returns.

 - No account minimum for Digital plan